 Interview with a pro-choice advocate

-An article that I really like (titled “You Can Be Pro-Life and Pro-Women”): http://harvardkennedyschoolreview.com/you-can-be-pro-life-and-pro-woman/
+Another article that I really like (titled “You Can Be Pro-Life and Pro-Women”):

 A few excerpts/points from the article that I think are especially strong: